 International IDEA views the Summit for Democracy as a strategic opportunity to place democracy at the front and center of the global agenda.
 The war in Ukraine underscores, even more, the need for democracies to stand united in the face of authoritarian threats.
-International IDEA has therefore developed a strategic engagement programme around the Summits for Democracy in 2021 and 2023 and the Year of Action 2022.
+International IDEA has therefore developed a strategic engagement programme (2021-2023) around the Summits for Democracy process.

 Este artículo está disponible en español.

-This work is conducted by various teams, based in Brussels, Stockholm and Washington D.C., with support from International IDEA Member States, and grants from the European Union and the Robert Bosch Foundation.
+This work is conducted by various teams, based in Brussels, Stockholm, Washington D.C., and Addis Ababa, with support from International IDEA Member States, and grants from the European Union and the Robert Bosch Foundation.
 This Feature Story provides an overview of this programme of activities in support of the Summits for Democracy.
-The convening of a Global Democracy Coalition Forum and Team Europe Democracy Dialogues with civil society, the creation of a Summit for Democracy resources portal, and International IDEA-led analytical inputs and data on Summit commitments provide some examples of International IDEA’s Summit engagement.
+International IDEA maintains the Summit for Democracy News and Resources Portal, which hosts the Summit for Democracy Commitment Dashboard with International IDEA-led analytical inputs and data on Summit commitments, and provides information on all the Democracy Cohorts.
+The convening of a Global Democracy Coalition Forum, a Partners for Democracy Day, side events around the regional Summits and the Team Europe Democracy Dialogues with civil society provide further examples of International IDEA’s support to the Summit for Democracy process.

 Strategic engagement and activities